-Based on the criminal misconduct and forged documents the estate of Shirley was re-opened by Judge Martin Colin.
-The attorneys involved and Ted Bernstein were told there was enough evidence submitted to have their Miranda warnings read to them.
-An evidentiary hearing was then scheduled.
-At the hearing the attorneys continued their practice of lying and deceit and claimed they had no knowledge of the acts of their notary public.
-None the less they are responsible as her employer and should have been removed, replaced and arrested for their mis-conduct.
-Instead Ted was appointed as successor personal representative and he then continued with the same attorneys as his counsel.
-Prior to this appointment, Ted was falsely acting as personal representative and selling real estate property in Shirley’s Trust again behind the backs of Petioner and interested parties.
-Petitioner discovered his mother’s condo on the beach where she passed away with him by her side was sold at way below value by Ted to a friend of his in Chicago.
-Petitioner has still not been informed of the specifics and had to find out via the internet that her sanctuary was sold without notice or consent in a back door fashion of self-dealing at the same time the listing was removed from the agent of record.
+Based on the criminal misconduct and forged documents in the estate of Shirley her estate was re-opened in a hearing by Judge Martin Colin on September 13, 2013.
+The attorneys involved and Theodore Bernstein were told there was enough evidence submitted to the probate court at that time to have their Miranda warnings read to them all, including, Tescher, Spallina, Theodore and Mark Manceri.
+An evidentiary hearing was then scheduled on October 28, 2013 regarding the forgery and fraudulent notarizations and more.
+At the hearing the attorneys continued their practice of lying and deceit and Spallina in the September 13, 2013 hearing even acknowledged that he was involved as the attorney in the crimes committed by his legal assistant / notary public, Kimberly Moran, who has subsequently been arrested and is awaiting sentencing.
+Tescher and Spallina are responsible as her employer for her actions under Florida law and they all should have been removed, replaced and arrested for their misconduct.
+Instead, in a most shocking turn of events, instead of arresting them and reading them Miranda rights, Judge Colin appointed Theodore as successor personal representative and he then continued to allow the counsel who had committed this Fraud on his Court to continue to act with legal authority in the matters and even act as Theodore’s new counsel.
+Prior to this appointment as Personal Representative in Shirley’s estate on October 29, 2013, Theodore had been falsely acting as personal representative and selling assets of the estate, including but not limited to, real estate property in Shirley’s Trust, again acting behind the backs of Petitioner, his counsel and other interested parties.
+Petitioner discovered his mother’s condo on the beach where she passed away with him by her side, was sold at way below value by Theodore to an alleged friend of his in Chicago.
+Petitioner has still not been informed of the specifics of the transactions as required by Probate law and statutes and had to find out via the internet that her sanctuary was sold without notice or consent in a back door fashion of self-dealing at the same time the listing was removed from the agent of record.

+That the Beneficiaries of the Estates are now in question and all transactions that were done and distributions taken will have to be revoked and returned until the beneficiaries can be litigated in court.
+That recently from Tescher’s resignation letter, Exhibit 1, further problems with the beneficiaries have been revealed making matters worse for everyone.

 FAILURE TO ACCOUNT

-Ted Bernstein has been running wild with all the assets and has yet to account for any transactions and failed to submit proper estate and trust accountings.
+Theodore Bernstein has been running wild with all the assets of his mother’s estate and has yet to account for any transactions and failed to submit proper estate and trust accountings.
 Petitioner has repeatedly requested accountings according to Florida Probate Rules and Florida Statues since the date of his commencement in the alleged fiduciary duties he claims.
+That Theodore has failed to properly and legally notify the beneficiaries and interested parties that he was acting as Personal Representative and Trustee and since being appointed by this Court allegedly on October 29, 2013 as Personal Representative, he has failed to properly notify parties of his Letters and again failed his fiduciary duties as required by Probate Rules and Statutes.

 IDENTITY THEFT and MAIL TAMPERING